superdurszlak/superdurszlak.github.io/_posts/2024-09-07-cloud-transformation-misconceptions.md

 {% include case-study-context.html content=abstract %}

-## Cloud as an opposite of on-premise
+## Misconception 1: Cloud as an opposite of on-premise

 {% capture infra_management %}
 The organization has extensive on-premise infrastructure, however for its Cloud Transformation it decides to build its platform on top of a third-party, public cloud - desiring to be truly cloud-enabled.
 Unfortunately, this decision proves problematic - the company's cloud platform would be handling highly sensitive data on 3rd party infrastructure, and the organization is concerned this may have negative impact on their customers' trust in security.
 As a result, the organization takes questionable steps, such as committing significant resources to build a cloud platform while preventing the platform from achieving production readiness, or requiring numerous business units to build and manage their own cloud infrastructure and host their own instances of cloud platform there.